sebabelmar/react-expensify/README.md

 ## More

-I had a great time working on this exercise and it was really exiting thinking about working for the Hipcamp team!
+I had a great time working on this exercise and it was really exciting thinking about working for the Hipcamp team!

 ## TODO:
 * Code review